pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

         Usually one of the small Fermat primes 3, 5, 17, 257, 65537.
 If in
         doubt you should `use 65537`_.

-    :param int key_size: The length of the modulus in bits.
+    :param int key_size: The length of the modulus in :term:`bits`.
 For keys generated in 2015 it is strongly recommended to be `at least 2048`_ (See page 41).
 It must not be less than 512.
         Some backends may have additional limitations.